CopterExpress/clever-show/docs/en/client.md

 This section contains settings affecting copter flight.

 * `frame_id` - the name of the coordinate system, in relation to which the coordinates of the points for animation playback will be published.
-If value is `floor` - then the client publishes the static coordinate system with the name `floor` and the settings from [FLOOR_FRAME](#floor-frame-section). **Attention!** Make sure that the copter holds a position in this coordinate system.
+If value is `floor` - then the client publishes the static coordinate system with the name `floor` and the settings from [FLOOR_FRAME](#floor-frame-section). **Warning!** Make sure that the copter holds a position in this coordinate system.
 For this you can use the [Takeoff] (server.md# test commands) command from the server application.
 The copter will take off at an altitude of `takeoff_height` relative to the current one.
 * `takeoff_height` - take-off height of the copter, in meters.
 Used at the beginning of animation playback or when testing the copter from the server.
 * `takeoff_time` - maximum copter take-off time, in seconds.
 * `reach_first_point_time` - maximum flight time to reach the first point of the animation, in seconds.